 Hybrid Cloud – As hybrid cloud uses a mix of public cloud and private cloud platforms, it allows the workloads to move smoothly between these platforms which give businesses higher flexibility and data deployment options.

 Public Cloud – Public cloud is built in a completely virtualized environment and cost effective solution that consists secure VMs along with SAN storage, scalable RAM and flexible bandwidth.

 Private Cloud – A private cloud is dedicated to one organization and offers similar advantages just like public cloud which includes scalability and self-service.
 A private cloud is a best option for businesses that has unpredictable needs.

 Hybrid Cloud – Hybrid cloud consists of on-premise hardware resources along with cloud resources so that there is no single point of failure and can be utilized for businesses with variable workload.

 Advantages of Public Cloud

-Cost Effective – The main advantage of choosing a public cloud is that you save a lot of money because you save your entire IT expense by not installing, operating and maintaining servers and not investing your money in physical IT infrastructure.
+Cost Effective – The main advantage of choosing a public cloud Hosting is that you save a lot of money because you save your entire IT expense by not installing, operating and maintaining servers and not investing your money in physical IT infrastructure.

 Scalability – Public cloud offers scalability which enables the users to scale resources like bandwidth, RAM and storage as per the business requirements and scale the resources down when it is not necessary.